2.D Refugee-Sponsor Relationship

 Refugees should make efforts to learn as much as possible about life in Canada before arriving, for instance, by attending the International Organization for Migration’s Canadian Orientation Abroad pre-departure orientation and communicating regularly with their sponsors (see 2.A.3 and 2.A.5).
 This will help them manage their expectations and to understand the roles the sponsors will play in their resettlement.

 Post-arrival, sponsors and refugees may also reach out to a number of organizations to help them resolve disputes.
 If the sponsoring group is a CG of a SAH, the CG may contact the SAH for assistance in mediating a dispute.
 SAHs may also reach out to the national SAH Association for further support.
 All sponsors may contact the Canadian Council for Refugees, local settlement agencies, as well as the Refugee Sponsorship Training Program, as they employ experts on refugee resettlement and private sponsorship who can provide information, resources, and services, as well as help to mediate and resolve disputes among sponsors or between sponsors and refugees.
-If these organizations sense a possible unresolvable dispute, they should contact the local immigration office to trigger sponsorship dispute and breakdown procedures.
+If these organizations sense a possible unresolvable dispute, they should contact the local migration office to trigger sponsorship dispute and breakdown procedures.